Chanty

 What does it take to be an ideal team player?

-The strongest team players in athletics are those that perform selflessly and make choices for the team’s benefit.
+The strongest team players in athletics are those who perform selflessly and make choices for the team’s benefit.
 In the workplace, the same ideas apply.
 It’s easy as an individual member to make choices based simply on your own requirements.
 Maybe you prefer certain activities to others because they have a greater career opportunity for you.
+But to be a truly effective team player, it’s important to think beyond personal preferences and consider the broader impact of your actions on the team’s success.

-Even though these requirements should not be overlooked, they can not be seen as the be-all and end-all.
-In a group context, it’s critical to understand not only your own requirements but also those of your co-workers.
-When making judgments, consider the following.
+While these requirements should not be overlooked, they cannot be seen as the end-all and be-all.
+In a group context, it’s important to understand not only your own needs but also those of your colleagues.
+This includes actively listening to your colleagues, being open to different perspectives, and showing empathy for their challenges and goals.
+When making judgments, consider the following:

-An excellent team player maintains a continuous balance between oneself and the team.
-Public acclaim is rewarding to them, but so is sharing the limelight with the rest of the team.
-And, like the finest athletes, they tend to lift others around them up and help them succeed.
-Here are five basic attributes of a team player:
+An excellent team player maintains a constant balance between self and team.
+Public recognition is rewarding, but so is sharing the limelight with the rest of the team.
+They celebrate victories together and recognize the efforts of others, understanding that shared success is more fulfilling and impactful than individual achievement.
+And, like the best athletes, they tend to lift others up and help them succeed.

 Value collaboration